-3.5.2 (a) The eligible PIAs, after their project is approved by the competent authority shall be entitled for 90% of amount calculated based on the cost-norms as prescribed under this revised scheme.
-The balance 10% of the project cost shall be borne by the concerned PIA from its own resources.

-(b) In case of projects located in special areas, 100% of the amount calculated based on revised cost norms shall be allowed.
+- a) Grant In Aid to PIA shall be released on Advance/ Reimbursement basis - b) The eligible PIAs, after their project is approved by the Competent Authority shall be entitled for 90% of amount calculated based on the cost-norms as prescribed under this revised scheme.
+The balance 10% of the project cost shall be borne by the concerned PIA from its own resources. - c) In case of projects located in special areas, 100% of the amount calculated based on revised cost norms shall be allowed.

-Note: Special Areas mentioned in point (b) above are as under:
+Note: Special Areas mentioned above are as under:

 - i.
 Eight North-Eastern States, - ii.
 States in the Himalayan Region (entire states of Jammu & Kashmir, Himachal Pradesh, Uttarakhand and two districts of West Bengal, i.e. Darjeeling and Jalpaiguri). - iii.
 Left Wing Extremism Affected Areas (as notified by Ministry of Home Affairs), and - iv.
-Districts adjoining the international borders (as indicated in Annexure XVII). - v.
-Andaman & Nicobar, Lakshwadeep Islands and Sundarbans.
+Districts adjoining the international borders as notified - v.
+Andaman & Nicobar, Lakshadweep Islands and Sundarbans.

-In a financial year, grant-in-aid in favor of the grant proposal of the same year can be released on reimbursement basis as follows:- or or
+In a financial year, grant-in-aid in favor of the grant proposal of the same year can be released on Advance mode/reimbursement basis as follows:-